November 7, 2025

 As we know, anticancer treatments like chemotherapy and radiation can be very toxic, causing serious side effects for cancer patients.
 This has led to a huge advancement in the development of targeted anticancer therapies that act on specific receptors, reducing the exposure of normal cells to toxic drugs.

-There’s a growing body of evidence that short-term fasting can sensitize cancer cells to the effects of chemo regimens and protect normal cells, which can reduce toxic side effects.
-A mechanism known as “differential stress resistance” is believed to play a role, which results in the protection of normal cells and promotes the death of cancer cells.
+There’s a growing body of evidence that short-term fasting can sensitise cancer cells to the effects of chemo regimens and protect normal cells, which can reduce toxic side effects26.
+A mechanism known as “differential stress resistance” is believed to play a role, which results in the protection of normal cells and promotes the death of cancer cells27.

-A randomized clinical trial looking at the effects of a fasting-mimicking diet in addition to pre-surgery chemotherapy in breast cancer patients found no difference in toxicity, but it significantly reduced chemotherapy-induced DNA damage in normal cells.
+A randomised clinical trial looking at the effects of a fasting-mimicking diet in addition to pre-surgery chemotherapy in breast cancer patients found no difference in toxicity, but it significantly reduced chemotherapy-induced DNA damage in normal cells28

-However, a recent systematic review and meta-analysis concluded that there’s not sufficient evidence to demonstrate the effect of fasting in reducing the side effects of chemo.
-Further studies are required and would be safer performed in patients with types of cancer — such as breast cancer, ovarian cancer, or prostate cancer — in which the patients are most likely to experience weight gain.
+However, a recent systematic review and meta-analysis concluded that there is not sufficient evidence to demonstrate the effect of fasting in reducing the side effects of chemo29.
+Further studies are required and would be safer performed in patients with types of cancer, such as breast cancer, ovarian cancer, or prostate cancer, in which the patients are most likely to experience weight gain.

 It’s important to note that intermittent fasting, FMD, or calorie restriction is not appropriate for everyone.
 Cancer patients are at particular risk of malnutrition.
-If you’re being treated for cancer and are considering fasting, be sure to consult your oncologist prior to doing so.
+If you’re being treated for cancer and are considering fasting, be sure to consult your oncologist before doing so.

 Fasting and FMD: Are There Risks?